jackematics/AND-coding-challenges/2022/challenge-12-chess/README.md

 # Chess

 My solution for the Chess coding challenge completed in Node, Typescript and React with all stretch goals completed.
 This was a bigger time investment than expected, I started doing strict TDD then ended up down a bunch of refactoring rabbit holes and eventually just had the most basic unit tests barely covering functionality.
 But it seems to work!
+I've diverged from the brief a bit in providing all valid moves for a selected piece at a selected square rather than two specified squares.
+Also annoyingly the white pieces I downloaded are in fact transparent, not white, but I can't be bothered looking for different pieces.

 ## How to run